 By hiring someone as an employee (if your state permits it), you won’t violate Stark law if the chiropractor and employed PT both see a patient.
 “Any PT services provided must be billed under the practice’s tax identification number, with the PT’s national provider identifier (NPI) as the provider,” Fonda says.
 “The chiropractor’s services are billed under the practice’s tax identification number with the chiropractor’s NPI as the provider.
 You can pay the PT as either a full-time salaried employee or on an hourly basis.”

-If the PT is an independent contractor, however, then the arrangement is quite different.
+If the physical therapist is an independent contractor, however, then the arrangement is quite different.
 Each provider has his or her own corporate structure (e.g., a limited liability corporation, C corporation, or S corporation) and tax identification number.
 Any referrals between providers cannot be incentivized.
 “In this scenario, the PT simply leases space in the chiropractic clinic for a standardized rate that cannot be linked to revenue,” Fonda says.
 “For example, the chiropractor could charge a flat fee for renting clinic space, but the rent charged cannot be based on a percentage of collections.
 Make sure to consult your attorney to draft an independent contractor agreement.”

 After you’ve determined in what capacity you want to bring on a PT, it’s time to begin your search for one.
 Dekanich places advertisements on the American Academy of Physical Therapy website, as this strategy works well for him.
 He’s found many recent physical therapy graduates look for jobs there.
 If you’re seeking to add a personal trainer, advertise at a local gym or on Craigslist.